AndreRudolph/impulsephp-doc/docs/client/assets.md

 Every server component is mapped to a client side component.
 This article covers the basics for rendering and updating components aswell as creating and handling event listeners.

+However, once the framework has been successfully intiailized, all required assets are placed in the assets/ directory.

 <h5><a id="javascript">Javascript</a></h5>

-Once the framework has been successfully initialized, a couple of javascript files have been automatically generated in the assets/ directory.

 <h6><a id="app-js">app.js</a></h6>